biodatanet/Unified-Bharat-E-Charge/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 **Post-Fulfilment and Reconciliation:**
 Charging auto-stops when the requested amount (₹500) is reached or when she manually ends the session.
 * **Session Stop:** The system terminates the power flow.
-* **Digital Summary:** The system issues a digital invoice and updates her wallet balance.
+* **Digital Summary:** The system issues a digital invoice and reimburces back the amount to her account.
 * **Feedback:** The app prompts for quick feedback:
     * Amenity rating (1–5)
     * Overall experience (1–5)